Announcing Memgraph 2.3 - Connect to Other Applications Stacks Fast

 - Memgraph splitting into multiple processes will come earliest in v2.5

-If you spot any bugs or generally weird behavior, please drop us a line on our issues page and forum.
+If you spot any bugs or generally weird behavior, please drop us a line on our issues page.
 And remember, if you need any kind of information about Memgraph, the documentation site will always be by your side.
 We also invite you to join our Discord Server and stay informed on everything Memgraph related!